cedricbonhomme/newspipe/README.rst

     postgres=# ALTER USER username WITH ENCRYPTED PASSWORD 'password';
     postgres=# GRANT ALL PRIVILEGES ON DATABASE pyAggr3g470r TO username;
     postgres=# \q
-    $ export DATABASE_URL="postgres://username:password@127.0.0.1:5432/pyAggr3g470r"
     $ cp conf/conf.cfg-sample conf/conf.cfg
     $ python db_create.py
     $ python runserver.py
      * Running on http://0.0.0.0:5000/
      * Restarting with reloader

-Configuration (email, proxy, user agent, etc.) is done via the file *conf/conf.cfg*.
+Configuration (database url, email, proxy, user agent, etc.) is done via the file *conf/conf.cfg*.
+Check these configuration before executing *db_create.py*.
-For example if you want to use pyAggr3g470r with Tor/Privoxy, you just have to set the value of *http_proxy* (most of the time: *http_proxy = 127.0.0.1:8118**).
+If you want to use pyAggr3g470r with Tor/Privoxy, you just have to set the value of *http_proxy* (most of the time: *http_proxy = 127.0.0.1:8118**).
 Else leave the value blank.

 Automatic updates